sjconstantinides/recordOverflowLibrary/README.md

 The basic components of the sample:
 	- DataAccessMethods.java is the main entry point to the record overflow constructs.
 		Currently available access methods:
-		- insertNewTxn( key, txnAmt)
-			where key is a unique String identifyer to associate an Aerospike record to be stored. txnAmt is a floating point number to be inserted.
+		- insertNewDataNode( userKey, amt) where key is a unique String identifyer to associate an Aerospike record to be stored. amt is a floating point number to be inserted.
 			The current timestamp is associated with the inserted data.
-		- retrieveRecentTransactions( key, numTrans )
+		- retrieveRecentElements( key, numElts )
-			where key again is the unique String identifyer numTrans is the number of transactions to return going back in time.
+			where key again is the unique String identifyer numElts is the number of elements to return going back in time.

 	Variables are used to calculate the current size of the record and the additional space needed.
 	Those variables are currently hard coded to specific values to force record overflow to be able to test.
 	Those variables are defined at the top of the DataAccessMethods.java file, you can change those as needed Currently these are set to overflow at 131,072 bytes or 128 KB (RECORD_SIZE).
-		Also to force overflow the base transaction size is set to 1500 bytes (SIZEOF_TRANS_NODE)
+		Also to force overflow the base DataNode size is set to 1500 bytes (SIZEOF_ELEMENT_NODE)

 	An idea for future enhancements would be to put these values into some .properties file and read them in on startup.
 This would also allow for you to tune your application to balance between record size, and retrieval time.

-	- The actual structures that contain the transaction data and the meta data structures
+	- The actual structures that contain the element data and the meta data structures
 		DataNode: class containing the data used to store and traverse the data graph structure
-		TopRecord: class containing the transaction graph, and mapper(table of contents) information
+		TopRecord: class containing the data element graph, and mapper(table of contents) information
 		SubRecord: overflow class structure to hold the data that overflows the current record
 	- There are Mapper classes contained in the package to map the objects to be stored in Aerospike.
-	- There is a JUnit test driver included: TestInsertTransaction.java
+	- There is a JUnit test driver included: TestInsertElement.java

 ```